-Ayurvedic Medicine has been evolving for over five-thousand years, and includes to use of herbs, massage, and specialized diets to promote wellness.
-Considered a type of medicine that just doesn’t treat illness and disease but encourages the fullest from the body/mind potential.
+Ayurvedic Medicine has been evolving for over five thousand years and includes to use of herbs, massage, and specialized diets to promote wellness.
+Considered a holistic medicine that just doesn’t treat illness and disease but encourages the fullest from the body/mind potential.

 Ayurveda has eight components: